-- Not only do omnichannel customers spend more, they’re also more loyal to your brand.
+- Not only do omnichannel customers spend more, but they’re also more loyal to your brand.

 - The same study shows that within 6 months after an omnichannel shopping experience, these customers had logged 23% more repeat shopping trips to the retailer’s stores.